PopovEvgeniy/magicswf/readme.txt

 2: Can't create the output file.
 3: Can't allocate memory.
 4: The executable file of the Flash Player Projector was corrupted.
-5: he Flash movie was corrupted.
+5: The Flash movie was corrupted.

 License